 In July 2016, the Company consummated a common stock purchase agreement, executed in conjunction with the collaboration and license agreement, whereby Takeda purchased 374,590 shares of the Company's common stock for \$40.0 million in cash.
 The fair market value of the common stock issued to Takeda was \$27.3 million, based on the closing stock price of \$72.95 on the date of issuance, resulting in a \$12.7 million premium paid to the Company.
-The Company also received a put option to require Takeda to purchase an additional \$25.0 million in shares of the Company's common stock at the then-current 30-day volume-weighted average price (VWAP).
-The put option was exercised in October 2016, whereby Takeda purchased 352,530 shares of the Company's common stock for \$25.0 million in cash.
+The Company esceived a put option to require Takeda to purchase an additional \$25.0 million in shares of the Company's common stock which was exercised in October 2016, whereby Takeda purchased 352,530 shares of the Company's common stock for \$25.0 million in cash.
 Takeda is subject to a five-year standstill (subject to customary exceptions or release).
 The Company estimated the fair value of the put options to be \$0.9 million and recorded the put options in additional paid-in capital.